iluvjava/Maths/Notebook 2.0/AMATH 515/Interior Points (Remastered).md

 Where, the indicator function seeks to assert the constraints from the linear inequalities.

-Firstly, let's pick up from the strong duality: [[Duality (Example Transformation)]], we conclude the saddle node of the Lagrangian representing the optimality conditions which should give us:
+Firstly, let's pick up from the strong duality: [[Dualization Examples]], we conclude the saddle node of the Lagrangian representing the optimality conditions which should give us:

 $$
 \begin{cases}